cookielab/terraform-kubernetes-alb-ingress-controller/README.md

 # Terraform module for Kubernetes ALB Ingress Controller on AWS

+> [!WARNING]
+> This module is no longer maintained.
+We recommend switching to [Helm](https://artifacthub.io/packages/helm/aws/aws-load-balancer-controller).

 This module deploys [ALB Ingress Controller](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/) for AWS to your Kubernetes cluster.

 ## Usage